Some Properties of Distal Actions on Locally Compact Groups

-The above decomposition theorem generalizes results for (connected) Lie groups (cf.\ \cite{HS}) and for totally disconnected groups (cf.\ \cite{BW}, \cite{J}) as these groups satisfy condition (1) above.
+The above decomposition theorem generalizes results proven for (connected) Lie groups (cf.\ \cite{HS}) and for totally disconnected groups (cf.\ \cite{BW}, \cite{J}).
 However, it is not true for all compact groups if the automorphism is not distal; see \cite{Jnew} for a counter example.
+Note that the last condition above is equivalent to the condition that the $\{\ap^n\}_{n\in\N}$-action on the maximal compact subgroup of $G^0$ is distal.

-Towards the proof of the theorem, we prove following preliminary results.
+Towards the proof of the decomposition theorem, we prove some preliminary results.